 It’s a radical choice, but perhaps the only one?

-France, which borders Italy, has not yet taken drastic measures, but that could change today as it rises to a Level 3.
+France borders Italy, and has not yet taken drastic measures, but that could change today as the crisis rises to a Level 3.

 All sports and cultural events are canceled, shops, restaurants, and non-essential stores closed until further notice.